 Importance of Yield Curve

-Based on the shape of the yield curve as discussed above, it helps to determine the current and future position of the economy.
+Based on the shape of the yield curve as discussed above, it helps determine the economy’s current and future position.
 Also, as discussed above, the Treasury yield curve serves as a benchmark for other market instruments.

 Factors Influencing Yield Curve

 Different factors impact the movement on either end of the yield curves.
-Short-term interest rates – or “the short end” of the yield curve – are influenced by the expectations for the U.S. Federal Reserve policy, or in general what the government will do in the future.
-When the Fed is expected to raise the interest rate, the short-term rates rise, while the rates drop when a cut in expected.
+Short-term interest rates – or “the short end” of the yield curve – are influenced by the expectations for the U.S. Federal Reserve policy or, in general, what the government will do in the future.
+When the Fed is expected to raise the interest rate, the short-term rates rise, while the rates drop when a cut is expected.

 How to Benefit from It?